-In another study in the same (Co/Ni)$_N$ system, {\em the structure was designed such that SOT acted} as a perturbation with respect to STT \cite{Yoshimura2014}.
+In another study in the same (Co/Ni)$_N$ system, the structure was designed such that SOT acted as a perturbation with respect to STT \cite{Yoshimura2014}.
 The sample was medium-thick ($N=4$) and the structure was nominally symmetric with Pt and Ta on both sides, with the same thicknesses.
-The DW motion, driven by STT, was modified by applying in-plane fields, both along the current ($x$) or transverse ($y$).
-As expected for adiabatic STT, the motion was suppressed by large in-plane fields, as these fields block the precession of the DW moment.
-The surprise was that the DW motion windows were not centered at zero field, with the $x$-field offset reversing sign between up-down and down-up DWs.
-This could be qualitatively interpreted by (i) a precession dissymmetry under in-plane field that leads to different residence times for NWs of opposite chiralities, and (ii) a non-compensated DL SOT due to a measured imbalance in the conduction of the top and bottom Pt layers.
-On the other hand, the independence of the $y$ field offset on the DW type (up/down or down/up) is consistent with an effect of Oersted field and/or FL SOT This work, more generally, proposes a way to experimentally test the presence of the SOT and of the Oersted field, as any in-plane field affects the precession of the DW moment triggered by STT.
-Here we refer also to the numerical work by \cite{Martinez2012} on the STT plus FL SOT case, for various values on non-adiabaticity, and the micromagnetic simulations analysis by \cite{Martinez2013,Boulle2014} of experimental results for Pt/Co/AlOx in terms of STT plus SOT.
+The domain wall motion, driven by STT, was modified by applying in-plane fields, both along the current ($x$) or transverse ($y$).
+As expected for adiabatic STT, the motion was suppressed by large in-plane fields, as these fields block the precession of the domain wall moment.
+The surprise was that the domain wall motion windows were not centered at zero field, with the $x$-field offset reversing sign between up-down and down-up domain walls.
+This could be qualitatively interpreted by (i) a precession dissymmetry under in-plane field that leads to different residence times for N\'eel walls of opposite chiralities, and (ii) a non-compensated damping-like SOT due to a measured imbalance in the conduction of the top and bottom Pt layers.
+On the other hand, the independence of the $y$ field offset on the domain wall type (up/down or down/up) is consistent with an effect of Oersted field and/or field-like SOT.
+This work, more generally, proposes a way to experimentally test the presence of the SOT and of the Oersted field, as any in-plane field affects the precession of the domain wall moment triggered by STT.
+Here we refer also to the numerical work by \citet{Martinez2012} on the STT plus field-like SOT case, for various values on non-adiabaticity, and the micromagnetic simulations analysis by \citet{Martinez2013} and \citet{Boulle2014} of experimental results for Pt/Co/AlOx in terms of STT plus SOT.